 grandstand behind.
 One could easily imagine Mommsenstadion staging Bundesliga

 football in its day.
-Nowadays it hosted the football of Sport-Club
+Now, it was the football of Sport-Club

 Charlottenburg Berlin as well as TeBe.